strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 **Note:** The ``TYPE: Parent`` and ``TYPE: Child`` are currently the only fully supported types of connection.
-Linking requirements to files is still experimental (see also :ref:`SECTION-TRACEABILITY-REQS-TO-SOURCE-CODE`).
+Linking requirements to files is still experimental (see also :ref:`Traceability between requirements and source code <SECTION-TRACEABILITY-REQS-TO-SOURCE-CODE>`).

 **Note:** In most requirements projects, only the Parent relations should be used, possibly with roles.
 The Child relation should be used only in specific cases.
-See :ref:`SDOC_UG_GRAMMAR_RELATIONS_PARENT_VS_CHILD` for more details.
+See :ref:`Parent vs Child relations <SDOC_UG_GRAMMAR_RELATIONS_PARENT_VS_CHILD>` for more details.

 **Note:** In the near future, adding information about external references (e.g. company policy documents, technical specifications, regulatory requirements,